ChrisTheCyberCoder/SEI-Project-3/README.md

 - I was also able to practice further with REACT.
 - I was able to do both the front-end and back-end requirements for the functionalities I did.
 - I learnt how to use a noSQL database, MongoDB, in line with Mongoose.

+# View the application

+To view the application <a href="https://pokezonwebapplication.herokuapp.com/">click here.</a>

+Use the information below to login, or register an account.

+Email: christian@email.com </br>
+Pasword: pass